Kritansh-Tank/Bit-N-Build-2024/README.md

-# Bit-N-Build-2024

-Global Eco-Friendly Travel Planner
+🌍 EcoTravel: Global Eco-Friendly Travel Planner

-Backstory:
-Tourism is a major contributor to climate change due to the carbon emissions from flights, cruise ships, and other travel modes.
-As people become more environmentally conscious, there’s a growing demand for sustainable travel options, but there’s no all-in-one platform that helps travelers plan eco-friendly trips without compromising on convenience or experience.
+Bit N Build 2024 Hackathon Project

+🚀 Project Overview
+EcoTravel is an innovative web-based platform designed to help users plan sustainable travel experiences while minimizing their environmental impact.
+Tourism significantly contributes to climate change, and EcoTravel offers eco-conscious travelers the tools they need to make greener travel choices without compromising convenience or experience.

-Problem Statement:
+💡 Problem Statement
-Build a web-based eco-travel platform that allows users to plan and book sustainable travel experiences.
-The platform should provide users with tools to calculate the environmental impact of their travel choices, suggest greener alternatives, and connect them with eco-conscious accommodations and activities.
+Tourism's reliance on flights, cruise ships, and other carbon-heavy travel modes is a major contributor to climate change.
+As awareness of environmental impact grows, there’s an increasing demand for sustainable travel options.
+However, there’s no comprehensive platform to help travelers plan eco-friendly trips, balancing environmental responsibility with travel enjoyment.
+EcoTravel bridges that gap, providing tools to calculate carbon footprints, offer greener alternatives, and connect with eco-conscious accommodations and activities.

-Example Features:
+🌟 Key Features
+Carbon Footprint Calculator
-Carbon Footprint Calculator: A tool that calculates theenvironmental impact of various travel options (flights, trains, electric vehicles), offering greener alternatives and carbon offset suggestions.
+Easily calculate the environmental impact of travel options (flights, trains, electric vehicles) and receive suggestions for greener alternatives along with carbon offset opportunities.

+Google Maps Directions API (SerpApi)
+Use Google Maps Directions API powered by SerpApi to find eco-friendly routes and travel options.

+Eco-Conscious Accommodation Finder
-Eco-Conscious Accommodation Finder: A database of eco-friendly hotels, resorts, and homestays, with user reviews, sustainabilitycertifications, and carbon offset packages.
+Discover eco-friendly hotels, resorts, and homestays.
+The database includes user reviews, sustainability certifications, and carbon offset packages.

+Eco-Friendly Activities
+Explore sustainable activities and excursions that support local communities and protect natural resources.

+Green Travel Itinerary Maker Chatbot
+Powered by the Gemini 1.5 flash model, this chatbot helps users plan personalized, eco-friendly travel itineraries.

+Donation to Environmental NGOs
-Many more features: Green travel itineraries, partnerships with local eco-tourism providers, real-time environmental impact assessments, and options to donate to reforestation projects or environmental NGOs.
+Integrated with Razorpay, allowing users to donate to reforestation projects or environmental NGOs directly through the platform.

+🛠 Tech Stack
+Frontend: React.js, Vite.js, TypeScript
+Backend: Node.js, Express.js
+APIs & Integrations: SerpApi, Razorpay
+AI Integration: Gemini 1.5 flash model for the chatbot 🏆 Hackathon Journey
+We participated as team B3TRBITE in Bit N Build 2024 with 73 competing teams.
+We successfully qualified for Round 2 (Semifinals) among 32 teams but did not make it to the final top 10.